Arm Debugger

 To open the Debug Configuration visual editor, either:

 Click the Open in editor code lens above the configuration.
-Code lenses are enabled by default with the Enable Code Lens Arm Debugger setting.
+The Enable Code Lens Arm Debugger setting enables code lenses by default.

-Click Open Arm Debug Configuration in the top right-hand corner of the text editor.
+Click the Open Arm Debug Configuration button in the top right-hand corner of the text editor.

 Use the visual editor to enter the following details: